SEED-platform/seed/seed/functional/tests/README.rst

 --------------
 Tests can be run as normal, but a failing test may produce different output from what you are expecting.
 In particular the FAIL: statement will list the name of the generator, not the test method.
 So you will see

-However the place the test failed can still be derived from the Traceback e.g.::
+However the place the test failed can still be derived from the trace back e.g.::

     Traceback (most recent call last):
         [snip]...
         File "/home/paulmunday/projects/seed/seed/functional/tests/test_browser.py",    line 341, in test_pass

+In addition the tests will print the name of a failed test and the browser used to standard error, though this prints inline with the tests, not the same place as the report from the test runner.

 Adding Test Cases to test_browsers.py
 -------------------------------------